moq-wg/moq-transport/draft-ietf-moq-transport.md

 cases where the authorization is required at the track level.
 The value is an ASCII string.

+#### DELIVERY TIMEOUT Parameter {#delivery-timeout}

+DELIVERY TIMEOUT parameter (key 0x03) MAY appear in a SUBSCRIBE or a SUBSCRIBE_UDPATE message.
+It is a number of milliseconds indicating the duration for which the relay should attempt forwarding objects.
+The specific semantics of this field depend on the forwarding preference ({{object-message-formats}}) used by the objects on the track in question:

+- If the Object Forwarding Preference is `Datagram`, once the specified number of milliseconds has passed since the datagram was received via this subscription, the relay SHOULD NOT forward that datagram.
+- If the Object Forwarding Preference is `Object`, once the specified number of milliseconds has passed since the object was fully received, the relay SHOULD NOT open new streams for the object in question, and SHOULD reset all existing streams if those have been already opened.
+- If the Object Forwarding Preference is `Group`, once the specified number of milliseconds has passed since the final object of the group was fully received, the relay SHOULD NOT open new streams for the group in question, and SHOULD reset all existing streams if those have been already opened.
+- If the Object Forwarding Preference is `Track`, this parameter MUST NOT be present.

+If the parameter is absent, no timeout is requested by the subscriber.
+If there are other timeouts that apply to a specific object or group, the earliest one is used.

 ## CLIENT_SETUP and SERVER_SETUP {#message-setup}

 The `CLIENT_SETUP` and `SERVER_SETUP` messages are the first messages exchanged